cmcunningham27/Employee-Directory_React/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-Red.svg)

 ## Descriptions
-A React app that allows its users to view all employees in a directory and search by typing in a name or sorting employees by Name or Phone.
+A React app that allows its users to view all employees in a directory and search by typing in a name or sort employees by Name or Phone.
 ![Beginning](./assets/images/start.png)
 ![Start Employees](./assets/images/employees.png)
 ![Sort By Name](./assets/images/by_name.png)